-Differentiation happens naturally.
 When students make choices about what they are learning, they tend to choose activities that naturally show off their strengths or overcome their learning challenges.
 This puts the onus on students to make these decisions, thus making less work for the teacher to try to accommodate all the different learning needs.
-When to teach students to advocate for their own needs, they are in control of their learning.
+When you teach students to advocate for their own needs, they are in control of their learning.

 How Do You Include Project Based Learning in Your Classroom?

 Students will not naturally know how to work independently on projects.
 They don’t naturally know how to work in groups and collaborate.
 These are skills they need to learn and you need to explicitly teach.
 We do this by creating small challenges where students learn these skills and practice.

 We created lots of small challenges that relate to the different content areas we teach.
 For example, when working on simple machines, we created a series called Simple Machines Critical Thinking Challenges that we could do over the course of the week so students could learn to work together.
 These little activities were practice for a much larger project.
 Our students practiced working through the planning stages, creating stages and presentation stages.
 We gave regular feedback about how students could improve at each stage and as the week continued, they got better and better.

 By the time we were ready to do a larger project, our students were quite confident and ready to work.
 Read more about Critical Thinking Challenges in this blog post.

 Do you need a little help getting started?
 Get this free PBL Planning Checklist to help you get started.
 You can find it in our Resource Library or we can send a copy directly to your inbox when you join our ninja mailing list.